krissh6563-droid/real-estate-house-price-prediction/README.md

 ## Introduction

-The goal of this project is to create a machine learning model that can accurately predict house prices, allowing potential buyers and sellers to make more informed decisions.
+The goal of this project is to create a machine-learning model that can accurately predict house prices, allowing potential buyers and sellers to make more informed decisions.
 By analyzing a set of features that describe a property, such as location, size, number of bedrooms, and more, the model will learn patterns and relationships in the data to make predictions.

 ## Dataset